Oddments and Miscellany

 Amelia Reynolds Long wrote the radio play "Excalibur" which was broadcast on

 CBS Radio on May 9, 1945 as an episode of the Dr. Christian show.
-If anyone knows of any
+An adaptation of her

 I enjoy reading many authors and some of my favourites are: Edward D. Hoch, Henry